-Remedy® Ultra herbicide and Vastlan™ specialty herbicide are selective for broadleaf plants and can be applied to barberry in areas with a desirable grass understory.
+Remedy® Ultra herbicide and Vastlan™ herbicide are selective for broadleaf plants and can be applied to barberry in areas with a desirable grass understory.
 Field trials conducted from 2004 through 2006 showed that either Remedy at 0.5 to 1 percent solution or Vastlan at 1 gallon per acre (1 percent solution) plus 0.5 percent non-ionic surfactant, provided 100 percent control of Japanese barberry one year after application.

 Glyphosate (Accord® XRT II herbicide and other trade names) is a non-selective herbicide that may cause significant injury to desirable grasses and broadleaf vegetation.
 If damage to desirable non-target vegetation can be tolerated, apply a 2 percent solution of glyphosate in water (Table 1) plus a 0.5 percent non-ionic surfactant.
 [See Table 1.
 Rates for percent herbicide solution]

 Cut Stump Method: Cut stump treatments selectively control individual Japanese barberry plants and can be used as long as the ground is not frozen.

 Cut barberry stems horizontally at or near ground level.
 Immediately apply a 25 percent solution of either Remedy® Ultra herbicide mixed with water to the cut stump.